A brief dictionary for terms found throughout Blackboard Data Reporting:

 • Instructor course access frequency: the percentage of available course days an instructor or instructors visit a course.
 If the course has ended, the percentage is based on the total days of the course from start to end.
 If the course is ongoing, the percentage is based on the number of days the course has been available so far.
 If a course has multiple instructors, this measure will consider data for all instructors enrolled in that course.

-• Instructor-student engagement ratio: the average time, in hours, instructor enrollments spend in a course divided by the average time, in hours, students spend in a course.
+• Instructor-student engagement ratio by access: is measured by the average time, in hours, instructors spend in a course divided by the average time, in hours, students spend in a course.

 • Instructor engagement with virtual classroom: the time in hours, instructor enrollments spend in Collaborate sessions.